 Sometimes it can feel like you’re throwing your money down a black hole that happens to be wearing a onesie.
 Clothes they quickly grow out of, astronomical child care and food to feed a teenager–hey, where did my money go?

 But there are ways in which you can invest your money in your child and see a big return, and we’re not just talking about buying savings bonds.

-While many of the things you want for your children may seem out of reach now (a $200,000 college education?
+While many of the things you want for your children may seem out of reach now (an Ivy League college education?
 Trusting them to handle a credit card all by themselves?
 Getting them to finish their peas?), by making little investments now, you can get them where you want them to be, even while improving your own finances.

 We like group activities because they encourage cooperation, learning and healthy habits.
 Girl Scouts is one of–if not the–most affordable activities available for young girls.
 But there’s another reason we love a membership: Girl Scout members now learn financial literacy skills as well.
 Badges added to the roster in the latest overhaul include Money Counts, Money Manager, Philanthropist, Business Owner, Savvy Shopper, Budgeting, Comparison Shopping and Financing My Dreams.
 Boy Scouts have similar merit badges in Entrepreneurship, American Business and Personal Management, which require them to save up for, budget and plan for a major purchase.